UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 **Duration**: Unless otherwise specified, spell effects last for 10 minutes per spell level.

 **Counterspells**: Any spellbook may be cast as a *counterspell* instead of it's normal spell.
 A counterspell protects one person per spell level from the effects of one spell.

-> This is my attempt at making something that ~feels~ like a traditional DnD magic-user, but without bolting any other subsystems onto the Cairn rules (classes, spell slots, Vancian memorization, etc).
-There is a blog post somewhere (that escapes me right now) that makes a case for "cast from HP" as a great fit for DnD.
-This is an extension of that.
-I may refine further to make the damage work more like actual damage (deplete HP first, then WIL).
-TBD.

 ---